John Calvin believed in Amillennialism as do the Roman Catholic Church

 No, we have free will – Jesus Christ DIED FOR ALL MANKIND – Not just the ‘chosen’ ones.

-7. Burning Lamp says:
+7. blank Burning Lamp says:

 GE, you believe that Christ’s sacrifice was only for certain pre-selected, chosen ones?